It is hard to remain calm and collected when the market is swinging wildly.

 But the mechanisms by which a business shares these earnings with you are less clear.

-There are two main ways a business can use its earnings:
+There are three main ways a business can use its earnings:

 Earnings that are retained in the business can be used for a few different things: